Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

 ![alt text](images/1.12.png)

-- check if the profile has been set by your configuration
+- check if the profile has been set by your configuration.
-- type the command below on the command prompt
+- type the command below on the command prompt.

 ```
 aws sts get-caller-identity